 Because of different land uses and stream classifications in the basins, each plant must meet different treatment requirements and standards established by the Federal Clean Water Act.
-At this time, the City is meeting all of these standards, but continues to improve the system to meet future standards.
-The projects needed to meet state and federal requirements, as well as other facilities needed to improve service, are documented in various inflow and infiltration studies conducted over the last fifteen years.
+At this time, the City is meeting all of these standards and improving the system to meet future standards.
+The projects needed to meet state and federal requirements and other facilities needed to improve service are documented in various inflow and infiltration studies conducted over the last fifteen years.